UChicagoSUPERgroup/TrackingTransparencyPETS2024/README.md

   ```

   - takes longer on first run (~10 mins on a slow VM)
-  - (Optional for development) Build using `$ npm run build` for a single run.
+  - (Optional for development) Build using `npm run build` for a single run.
 The `watch` launches Webpack in watch mode and automatically re-runs whenever you change any marked files.
 For development, we recommended to leave this running in a background terminal.

     - > **if you are using node 18 and npm 9, you need to relax SSL settings (https://stackoverflow.com/a/69699772/9534147) and also run this without sudo**
+      >
+      > if you then are reverting to an older npm, you need to unset that SSL change with `unset NODE_OPTIONS`

   ### Add the Extension (Chrome)